System Design Space

 Separate score generation from decision policy: the model predicts risk, while product and risk policy decide the action.

-Track not only an aggregate quality metric but also segment-level drift across countries, products, channels, and device cohorts.
+An aggregate quality metric hides local failures: track drift across countries, products, channels, and device cohorts separately.

 Maintain replay sets and a calibration pipeline because thresholds and score distributions age faster than teams expect.